PlaidCloud/website/content/en/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information.md

 ## Motivation for the Downward API

-It is sometimes useful for a Container to have information about itself, without being overly coupled to Kubernetes.
-The Downward API allows containers to consume information about themselves or the cluster without using the Kubernetes client or API server.
+It is sometimes useful for a Container to have information about itself, without being overly coupled to PlaidCloud.
+The Downward API allows containers to consume information about themselves or the cluster without using the PlaidCloud client or API server.

 An example is an existing application that assumes a particular well-known